-Important note: This Program will be offered in the 2022-23 academic year.
+Important note: This Program is now opened for the 2023-24 academic year.

 The Middle East and North Africa Regional Travel Program for U.S. Fulbright Scholars:

 - Provides travel grants to individual U.S. Fulbright Scholars to spend a period of 3 to 14 days, including travel days, in another eligible MENA region country during their grant period to participate in professional activities such as lectures, workshops, graduate or faculty seminars, master classes or recitals, curricular advising or panel presentations.
 Eligible Countries and locations include Israel, Jordan and Morocco (all with Fulbright Commissions), and Algeria, Bahrain, Kuwait, Qatar, Tunisia, Saudi Arabia, UAE, and the West Bank(where the Fulbright program is managed by US Embassy Public Affairs Sections).

 - Offers local academic institutions, U.S. embassies and consulates, and Fulbright Commissions in the MENA region the opportunity to benefit from the academic and professional expertise of U.S. Fulbright Scholars currently in the region.

 - Fulbright scholars may pursue their own invitations for appropriate short-term activities, or US Embassy Public Affairs Sections (PAS) or Fulbright commissions may extend invitations to individual scholars for specific activities.